Skip to contents

 strict

-Logical TRUE/FALSE.
-Force the results to be included inside the bbox.
-Note that Nominatim default behavior may return results located outside the provided bounding box.
+If TRUE, keeps only results inside bbox.
+If FALSE (the default), Nominatim may return results outside the bounding box.

 points_only